emestee/dayz-epoch-linux-server-magic/README.md

 What is this?
 -------------

-This is a hands-free make-based automated installer for Dayz Epoch game server.
-It automatically downloads all the required dependencies, including the game binaries from Steam, and composes them into a runnable server.
-I wrote it so that nobody else has to undergo the same terrifying manual procedure I did which involved waiting for days to finish uploading the enormous game files to a VPS off a slow home DSL line.
+This is a hands-free linux automated installer for Dayz Epoch game server.
+It automatically downloads all the required dependencies, including the game binaries from Steam, and composes them into a runnable server, sparing you long uploads, downloads, and figuring out the correct combinations of files.

 Here is what it does exactly: